simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 ## Generative Linguistics

+### The Minimalist Program: Achievements and Challenges

+"The Minimalist Program is not a theory" is a mantra that is well-known within linguistics.
+But then, what is it?

+In this talk Marcel den Dikken (literally: Marcel the fat one -- he is not).
+For him, the quintessence of the Minimalist Program, after unmerging all of the principles from the Principles and Parameter program, contains five notions: Features, which need to be checked; Merge, to add stuff to the trees; Agree for feature evaluation; a notion of Locality ('phase'); and a notion of Economy.
+But all of these are argued to be somewhat problematic.
+Note that if you aren't used to the abbreviations of generative approaches ("GenSpeak" / "FormSpeak"?), you will find this talk to be moving too fast, as the comments also suggest.

+The next speaker is Norbert Hornstein, who is clearly a major proponent of the Minimalist Program.
+He also highlights that this ~~theoretical framework~~ program *is not* a competitor to Government and Binding, but rather assumes that it is theoretically correct, only to move away from it.
+This was a point I didn't really know, so it is good that this was emphasized.
+But what then remains is the question if Government and Biding *indeed is correct*.
+Further in the talk, there is a very long bit on some technicalities of the Merge operation.
+It strikes me that there is almost no language material in these talks.
+Almost as if the explanandum is not the data but the theory...

+The last speaker is David Pesetsky, who shares "some impressions and anecdotes".
+The Minimalist ~~theory~~ Program is described as exhortative speculative fiction: we are called to build this futuristic linguistic descriptive world.
+There are some anecdotes of the well-known core phenomena, leading Pesetsky to argue that the grammars in our heads are not constructions grammars, but follow principles and parameters.
+I guess it's agree to disagree on this one then.
+Then there is of course the familiar "we found this in language after language, thus it must be correct", which I have always found problematic: normally you want your scientific paradigm to be based on falsification, especially if you're working with a minimal (pun intended) amount of data.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3JZXhTwoSek" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Steven Pinker - Language, Cognition and Human Nature

-This is not a presentation but an interview with Pinker, famous for his *The Language Instinct*, a popsci book that was extremely influential in the last 20 years or so.
-While I admire the acumen of Pinker and agree with a lot of things he found out -- for instance, I love his style book -- I still disagree with many of views on language with parameters, and completely innate.
+This is not a presentation but an interview with Pinker, famous for his *The Language Instinct*, a popsci book that was extremely influential in the last 20 years or so, and now infamous for the letter asking for his removal of the media expert panel of the LSA and the subsequent twitter storm (I don't even know where to link because there is just so much).
+While I admire the acumen of Pinker and agree with a lot of things he found out -- for instance, I love his style book (*The Sense of Style*) -- I still disagree with many of views on language with parameters, and completely innate.
 A glimmer of hope shines through this talk near the end, where he advises us to become eclectic, as opposed to adhere to 1 school of thought, "because assumptions get in the way".
 But of course, every theory or framework makes use of a number of assumptions; you just need to become or stay aware about them.
 However, this awareness is not equally present across frameworks.
 Recommended!